bhauman/figwheel-main/docs/quick_start.md

 This document is intended to get you aquainted with the features and workflow of Figwheel.

-This quick start is based on the Clojure CLI tools if you are on Windows Opersting System you will want to use the [Leiningen version of this document](/quick_start_lein.html)
+This quick start is based on the Clojure CLI tools.
+If you are on Windows Opersting System you will want to use the [Leiningen version of this document](/quick_start_lein.html)